2022 Houston Astros season: July

 A three-run home run from Skye Bolt and Cole Irvin's (4–7) six sharp innings helped lead a 5–1 Oakland win over Houston in the series opener.
 José Urquidy (8–4), who had won three straight decisions, took the loss.
 He allowed six hits and three runs, striking out nine over 6 1/3 innings.
 Offensively, the Astros connected for four hits, and were held hitless until Alex Bregman singled with two outs in the fourth.

 On July 16, Houston won, 5–0, behind Verlander's six scoreless innings and one inning each from Phil Maton, Héctor Neris, and Bryan Abreu.
-Martín Maldonado hit a grand slam, and José Altuve, starting at designated hitter after missing one game, stroked a single.
+Martín Maldonado hit a grand slam, and Jose Altuve, starting at designated hitter after missing one game, stroked a single.
 With two outs in the second inning, Yuli Gurriel and Jake Meyers hit consecutive singles before Chas McCormick walked to load the bases, and Maldonado followed with his drive versus rookie Jared Koenig (1–3).
 Verlander (12–5) upped his major league-league leading win total while dropping his ERA to 1.89, which ranked third in the major leagues.
 His 10 strikeouts pushed his career total to 3,121, moving him to 14th all time, passing Curt Schilling (3,116) and Bob Gibson (3,117).

 Stephen Vogt hit a tie-breaking single in the eighth inning to lead 4–3 win versus the Astros on July 17.
 Tucker and Peña homered for Houston, who finished their All-Star break first half at 59–32, the second-best record in the AL. Pressly, who struck out the side in the ninth inning, tied the Astros' franchise record with 27 consecutive batters retired first achieved by Dave Giusti in 1965.
 Pressly's streak occurred over eight straight outings.